crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/SystemLevelSoftware/GnuToolchain.md

 3. Assembler (`as`) - Converts assembly code into architecture specific machine code.
 While `as` is the generic binary name for an assembler in the POSIX environment, the GNU variant of this is `gas`.
 Some may ask: _Isn't assembler itself architecture specific?_ Yes, assembler is typically arch family specific, but from processor model/version to model/version there may be slight differences in the instruction encoding.
 Also, in ARM there is a level of abstraction at the assembler level called pseudo assembly language.
 A disassembler does not reconstruct this abstraction layer (AFAIK).

 4. Linker (`ld`) - Combine separate object (`.o`) files and computes relative offsets.
-When building C files, each time the compiler converts code into an object file, this is called a compilation unit.
+When building C files, each time the compiler converts code into an object file, this is called a compilation unit (or translation unit).
 In a typical project, you may find you have 100s or 1000s of compilation units.
 The linker is responsible for combining all of the relevant compilation units to make a single executable ELF file.

 <!-- 5.
 Locator (`ld`) - Map file offsets to run-time addresses when building non-dynamic binary.
 The locator phase is often overlooked because its not required if you're building for a dynamic binary.
 Locating is useful if you're code can not be dynamically relocated (i.e. position dependent) and all offsets must be calculated from some absolute base address (e.g. boot code). -->